Is the Super Bowl the Largest Human Trafficking Event in the World?Human Trafficking

 Like so many large sporting events, the Super Bowl, with its raucous celebrations and crowds, is notoriously susceptible to sex trafficking.
 But is the reputation of being the largest human trafficking event in the world warranted?
 One look at news coverage shows the level of attention towards the issue is heightened, with police and hospitality industries receiving training on how to identify victims.

 It’s the country’s largest sporting event, but is it truly the largest human trafficking event in the world?

-National Slavery and Human Trafficking Prevention Month is every January, which aligns well with the spotlight that the Super Bowl shines on the issue.
-The significant emphasis on education and awareness is a welcome beacon of light on a problem that thrives in the darkness.
+National Slavery and Human Trafficking Prevention Month is every January, which aligns with the spotlight that the Super Bowl shines on the issue.
+The emphasis on education and awareness is a welcome beacon of light on a problem that thrives in the darkness.
 That attention must also translate to action.

 The reality of human trafficking can be overwhelming, but there is hope.

 IJM is committed to rescuing and bringing justice to survivors like Ruby through strong partnership with local governments and justice systems - but this fight needs all of us.